DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 > vote.dosomething.org/covid19?r=campaignID:8017,campaignRunID:8022,source:web,source_details:VoterRegQuiz_completed_notsure

+We've started the process of transitioning to a new voting portal hosted directly on our site at `/us/vote`.
+The Tracking Source used for the voter registration form on this page functions as described above in [Tracking Source]('#tracking-source').
+In the event that an `r` query parameter is present in the URL we'll include that value as the tracking source instead.

 ### Influencers / Marketing Partners

 We host customized voter registration drives for influencers on our Instapage, by creating pages like https://vote.dosomething.org/NoorAldayeh on Instapage and passing a relevant tracking source when redirecting to the RTV registration site: